MichaelLesterAguhob/ICTS-WEB-BASED-BULLETIN/README.md

 My On-the-Job Training WEB DEVELOPMENT PROJECT.
-This web-based system is for ICTS department' Bulletin.
+This web-based system is for ICTS department Bulletin.